claucece/claucece.github.io/_posts/2020-06-05-programming-language-design-and-compilers.md

 <br />
 # Conferences to attend

-Something that always helped me on my cryptography journey was to attend conferences.
+Something that helped me on my cryptography journey was to attend conferences.
 I'll like to start to do that as well for PL, so these are the conferences that seem like a must to attend: